terms4fairskills/terms4FAIRskills.github.io/Teams.md

 Laura Molloy (CODATA, FR)

 ### **Ontology Maintainers**
+People with ontology-building experience who lead that part of the process.

 Peter McQuilton (FAIRsharing/Oxford, UK)
 Allyson Lister (FAIRsharing/Oxford, UK)
 Yann Le Franc (e-Science Data Factory, FR)

 ### **Annotation groups**
+Contributors to the terms and definitions created across the terminology, usually working on a specific section of the terminology, as well as providing annotation and comments on all content.

 ### **Capture and Process**
 Frans Huigen